nptscot/nptscot.github.io/manual/index.md

 These tools build on the methods underlying the [Propensity to Cycle Tool](https://www.jtlu.org/index.php/jtlu/article/view/862) (available at [pct.bike](https://www.pct.bike/)) but go beyond them in several ways.
 Compared with the PCT, the NPT has an improved map interface, includes additional trip purposes in the estimates of cycling potential, uses higher-resolution data resulting in denser networks, and includes new layers.
-Each of these elements is described in this manual, which is divided into the following sections:
+Each of these elements is described in this manual, which is divided into the following sections (see the figure below for an overview of the NPT):

-1. [Map interface and controls](#interface) describes the user interface, including the map interface and layer controls
+1. [Map interface and controls](#interface) describes how to use the map interface and controls to view and interact with the different layers of information

 2. [Layers that can be displayed on the map](#layers) provide information on cycling potential, existing cycle infrastructure, and other contextual information

   2.1.
 [The route network layer](#routenetwork) shows the estimated number of cycle trips on the transport network under different scenarios